-Hysingla ER is an extended-release forms of hydrocodone that are used for around-the-clock treatment of severe pain.
+Hysingla ER is an extended-release tablet that is used for around-the-clock treatment of severe pain.

 Hysingla ER is not for use on an as-needed basis for pain.

 Tell your doctor if you are pregnant.
 Hydrocodone may cause life-threatening withdrawal symptoms in a newborn if the mother has taken this medicine during pregnancy.